 The following is a screenshot of what’s currently stated on Seventh Generation’s official website about its vegan products:

 I appreciate Seventh Generation’s commitment to being completely transparent with their customers by letting us know about their use of animal manure.

 I also do believe this is a personal decision on whether you would consider plant-based foods and ingredients grown with animal manure to be “vegan” or not.

 But I try my best to promote and inspire an ethical but practical lifestyle here on my blog.
-And if I were to trace the source of all of my food and beauty products to see if they were grown with animal-based fertilizer or not would be highly impractical in my books.
+And for me, if I were to trace the source of all of my food and beauty products to see if they were grown with animal-based fertilizer or not would be unsustainable for me to continue being vegan.

 Therefore, I feel comfortable supporting and buying from Seventh Generation since they don’t use animal-derived ingredients or by-products.

 If you personally don’t feel comfortable supporting Seventh Generation because they use animal manure to grow their plant-based ingredients, then that’s cool too.
-I created this post to share the information that was provided to me, what you do with that information is totally up to you.
+I created this post to share the information provided to me; what you do with that information is totally up to you!